-Consumers' love for a brand can enhance their level of attachment to a brand, brand passion, positive evaluations of a brand, declarations and sharing of love for a brand, and positive emotions for a brand (Albert et al., 2008).
-Recent studies revealed that usergenerated content on fashion brands on social media can create emotional and social engagement (Algharabat et al., 2020; Cheung et al., 2020; Hollebeek et al., 2014); however, other factors can influence buying decisions for fashion brands.
-The present study explores: 1) factors that influence social consumer fashion engagement, 2) elements of fashion brand relevance, and 3) factors that can influence buying decisions in relation to fashion brands.
+Consumers' love for a brand can enhance their level of attachment to a brand, brand passion, positive evaluations of a brand, declarations and sharing of love for a brand, and positive emotions for a brand (Albert et al. 2008).
+Recent studies revealed that user-generated content on fashion brands on social media can create emotional and social engagement (Algharabat et al. 2020; Cheung et al. 2020; Hollebeek et al. 2014); however, other factors can influence buying decisions for fashion brands.
+The present study explores: (1) factors that influence social consumer fashion engagement, (2) elements of fashion brand relevance, and (3) factors that can influence buying decisions in relation to fashion brands.

-The concept of brand passion is found in research on the psychological perspective of interpersonal relationships (Albert et al., 2008; Carroll & Ahuvia, 2006).
-People engage in interpersonal relationships through social media for some common cause or intentions, such as getting information on fashion brands (Naeem & Ozuem, 2020).
-Sternberg's triangular theory of love highlighted that interpersonal relationships or love are established on the basis of three components: passion. intimacy. and decision/commitment.
-Passion is the driving force behind the motivation to engage in a social activity (Vallerandet et al., 2003).
+The concept of brand passion is found in research on the psychological perspective of interpersonal relationships (Albert et al. 2008; Carroll and Ahuvia 2006).
+People engage in interpersonal relationships through social media for some common cause or intentions, such as getting information on fashion brands (Naeem and Ozuem 2020).
+Sternberg's triangular theory of love highlighted that interpersonal relationships or love are established on the basis of three components: passion, intimacy, and decision/commitment.
+Passion is the driving force behind the motivation to engage in a social activity.
 Hatfield and Sprecher (1986) defined passionate love as a state of intense longing for a relationship with another person that manifests through emotions (desire for union, attraction, physiological arousal, and longing for reciprocity), cognitions (idealizing, intrusive thinking, and desire to know the other person), and behavior (determining and maintaining the relationship).
-These dimensions have been adopted by marketing researchers to argue for the existence of relationships between brands and consumers (Belket et al., 2003).
-Prior research argued that the social exchange of brand-related information through SMPs increased social motivation for brand engagement and brand purchases (Osei-Frimpong & McLean, 2018; Osei-Frimpong et al., 2019; Naeem & Ozuem, 2020); however, these studies did not reveal the factors that can convert social engagement into purchase decisions and consumer brand engagement.
+These dimensions have been adopted by marketing researchers to argue for the existence of relationships between brands and consumers.
+Prior research argued that the social exchange of brand-related information through SMPs increased social motivation for brand engagement and brand purchases (Osei-Frimpong and McLean 2018; Osei-Frimpong et al. 2019; Naeem and Ozuem 2020); however, these studies did not reveal the factors that can convert social engagement into purchase decisions and consumer brand engagement.
 Therefore, this study applied Sternberg's triangular theory of love to fashion brands from a social perspective to understand SCFBE in the context of SMPs.

-According to social impact theory, the extent to which people's buying decisions for brands can be influenced by those around them depends on the psychological and physical closeness among the group, and the number of people who share recommendations and experiences (Latané, 1981, 1996; Simon et al., 2016).
-Thus, a group with close proximity, status and credibility would have a significant influence on individual members (Simon et al., 2016).
-However, a high rate of increase in the number of members of a group decreases the group's influence (Latane & Wolf, 1981).
+According to social impact theory, the extent to which people's buying decisions for brands can be influenced by those around them depends on the psychological and physical closeness among the group, and the number of people who share recommendations and experiences (Latané 1981, 1996; Simon et al. 2016).
+Thus, a group with close proximity, status and credibility would have a significant influence on individual members (Simon et al. 2016).
+However, a high rate of increase in the number of members of a group decreases the group's influence (Latane and Wolf 1981).
 According to social impact theory, multiple sources of influence are likely to exert more influence on the consumer than one source of influence.
-Research showed that a consumer is more likely to believe a message projected from different sources than from a single source (Mir & Zaheer, 2012; Slater, 2007; Kizgin et al., 2018; Peters et al., 2013).
-However, the perceived credibility of the sources is dependent on three conditions: the arguments in the message must be compelling (Byrum, 2019); the media projecting the message must be independent of each other (Narangajavana et al., 2019; Balakrishnan & Griffiths,
+Research showed that a consumer is more likely to believe a message projected from different sources than from a single source (Mir and Zaheer 2012; Slater 2007; Kizgin et al. 2018; Peters et al. 2013).
+However, the perceived credibility of the sources is dependent on three conditions: the arguments in the message must be compelling (Byrum 2019); the media projecting the message must be independent of each other (Narangajavana Kaosiri et al. 2019; Balakrishnan and Griffiths 2017); and sources must be selectively screened for their influence on the consumer.